-To help you better understand and cope with right hemisphere brain damage, we’ve put together a list of possible side effects and their treatment methods.
+To help you better understand and cope with right hemisphere brain damage, this article will discuss:

-Some of these non-verbal, intuitive functions of the right hemisphere include:
+Some non-verbal, intuitive functions that the right hemisphere of the brain is responsible for regulating include:

 - Visual and spatial abilities

 - Facial recognition